tdebella/e-cart/README.md

 * [Website](https://github.com/tdebella)
 * [Linkedin](https://www.linkedin.com/in/tesfaye-robelle-4a2b7921a/)

-### Screenshot

 ## The Task / Challenge

-- In 30 days, I created a multi-pages react and typescript shopping cart.
+- In 30 days, I created a multi-pages ecommerce website with react and react version of typescript.

 - Goal: to make the button work properly and practice React and TypeScript in building ecommerce website